misprintt/mockatoo/README.md

 In Haxe 2.11 (svn) this has been resolved (<http://code.google.com/p/haxe/issues/detail?id=1231>) and requires the `--no-inline` compiler flag

-### Mocking @:final methods
+### Mocking @:final classes and methods

-Mockatoo supports overriding @:final methods, however it throws run time exceptions on the Flash target (AVM2).

-See <http://code.google.com/p/haxe/issues/detail?id=1246> for more details.
+Mockatoo supports overriding @:final classes and methods in targets other than flash.

 	@:final public function someMethod()
 	{
 		..///
 	}

+Mocking a @:final class in flash will throw a compiler error.

+Mocking a @:final method in flash will generate a compiler warning and leave the real method untouched.

+See <http://code.google.com/p/haxe/issues/detail?id=1246> for more details.

 ### Mocking methods which reference private types